News Explorer

 iOS

-• Swipe from left to right to mark an selected item as read.
+• Swipe from left to right to mark an selected article as read.

 • Swipe again from left to right to mark a news article as unread.